spacekookie/qaul.net/doc/Android.md

 This version of qaul does not require root access, also comes without any code for it.
  * no captive portal/access point
  * no adhoc/olsr network
- * blootoof/WifiDirect depends on your android version
+ * blootoof/WifiDirect depends on your android version and settings
  * LAN should allways work if you are connected to such a network
  * Tor/I2P, requires internet connection

 ### variants
-each flavor comes in tree variants
+each flavor comes in three variants

  * release
     some logging (error, warn)